Zellij: Fabrication

 Zellij tiles are first fabricated in glazed squares, typically 10 cm per side, then cut by hand with a small adze-like hammer into a variety of pre-established shapes (usually memorized by rote learning) necessary to form the overall pattern.
 Although the exact patterns vary from case to case, the underlying principles have been constant for centuries and Moroccan craftsmen are still adept at making them today.
 The small shapes (cut according to a precise radius gauge) of different colours are then assembled in a geometrical structure as in a puzzle to form the completed mosaic.
 Uniquely in the city of Tétouan, zellij tiles are cut into the desired shapes before being baked.
 This results in a harder enamel that lasts longer, but the colours are not as bright and the tile pieces generally do not fit together as tightly as those produced in other cities like Fez.

 Once baked and cut, the tiles were laid face down on the ground and assembled together into the intended pattern.
 The back of the tile pieces were coated together with thin layers of plaster or whitewash.
 Once dry, this coating bonded the tile pieces together into larger panels.
 In Nasrid tilework the plaster was mixed with threads of esparto grass and cane to provide them with more tensile strength.
-The panels were then affixed to the walls with a mortar or grout.
+The panels were then fixed to the walls with a mortar or grout.
 In the case of the Almohad tilework on the minarets of the Kutubiyya and Kasbah Mosque in Marrakesh, the tiles were nailed to a wooden framework set into the surface of the wall behind them.